 44 seasons as a football coach prepared Dave McGinnis for a job in 2017 that he never expected: Titans Radio gameday analyst.

 "Coach Mac" proved to be a natural broadcaster.
 He knows football and has a special way of explaining it.
 With a keen ability to simplify the most complicated parts of football while making every part of the game entertaining, Coach Mac became the connection for thousands of Titans Radio listeners.
-In 2021, "The Most Interesting Man in the NFL" returns to Titans Radio for a fifth season as gameday analyst.
+In 2021, "The Most Interesting Man in the NFL" returns to Titans Radio for a sixth season as gameday analyst.

 Why is he known as "The Most Interesting Man in the NFL"?
 Because he is.

 Dave McGinnis has relationships with people on all 32 NFL teams, in the NFL office in New York, among local and national media, and with celebrities of every sort.
 He knows something about all parts of the country, can point you to the best restaurants and places to visit across the land and can recite cultural, entertainment and historical facts about anywhere that he has ever visited.
 He is amazing.

 A conversation with Coach Mac is a treat anytime!
 Oh, yeah, and he seriously loves to "talk ball"!

 Not only will Coach Mac join Mike Keith for the Titans game broadcasts, but he will also have a regular role on "The Mike Vrabel Radio Show" each Monday night, joins Amie Wells for the "Titans Amie and Coach Mac" podcast and hosts Titans' season ticket member events throughout the year.